top of page

 Taken by Irv Schloss in the early sixties.
 Irv used a grid pattern in front of the subject rather than his normal canvas screen behind.

-The Tony Lema movement is one of the greatest swings in golfing history.
+The Tony Lema movement is one of the best swings in golfing history.

 We will never know what might have been.
-Yet I think it is safe to say that Tony Lema was one of the dominating players in the world at this time and was capable of winning many more tournaments and majors.
-Golf lost a huge talent far too early in 1966.
+Yet, I think it is safe to say that Tony Lema was one of the dominating players in the world at this time and was capable of winning many more tournaments and majors.
+Golf lost an important talent far too early in 1966.